 What are the Master Settings?

-Master settings are global settings that will be configured for all the new tests in your account, including the tests created by your sub-users.
+Master Settings are Global Settings that will be configured for all the tests in your account, including the tests created by your sub-users.
 Only users with Edit Test Setting access will be able to modify the settings.
 As the account owner, you can decide the settings that your tests will have.
-E.g., if you enable the window violation option in Master Settings, then all the new tests created by you or your sub-users will have window violation enabled.
-Only users that have access to Edit Test can modify the settings of their test.
+For example, if you enable the Window Violation option in Master Settings, then all the new tests created by you or your sub-users will have Window Violation enabled.
+Only users that have access to Edit Test Settings can modify the settings of their test.

-2. Click Settings -> Global Settings -> Master Settings
+1. Go to Settings -> Global Settings -> Master Settings Test

-3. This will display all the test settings.
+This will display all the settings.
 You can now enable or disable these settings.